TobikoData/sqlmesh/docs/examples/incremental_time_full_walkthrough.md

 Typically, I will open a pull request combined with the [SQLMesh GitHub CI/CD bot](../integrations/github.md) as I mentioned earlier in this guide.
 But to keep it simple, I’ll run `sqlmesh plan` as I did above.

-This time because it it’s promoting a forward-only dev model into prod, it’s a virtual update to the SQL definition.
+This time because it’s promoting a forward-only dev model into prod, it’s a virtual update to the SQL definition.

 We run a bunch of metadata queries to version tables.
 More queries (read: 15/15 in the progress bar) are run in this forward-only model promotion to track schema evolution, if it appears, between the old and new schema.